 Said good-bye to Wim who left at 8.15.

-Tina explained the 'A' Level syllabus for Paper B and I've decided I'm going to do 'To the Lighthouse' (which Wim raved over!), 'Portrait of an Artist', Byron and D H Lawrence.
+Tina explained the 'A' Level syllabus for Paper B and I've decided I'm going to do 'To the Lighthouse', 'Portrait of an Artist', Byron and D H Lawrence.

 Vanessa was terribly worked up about the rehearsal when we went home.
 I don't know how she can mind so much but Christa is getting unbearable to her.
 She's cross the play is not enjoyable to do, and she's distraught about her work.